intentor/adic/README.md

 }
 ```

 **Hint**: on *Adic* the lifetime of your bindings is the lifetime of your containers.
-So, you can create as much containers as you want to hold your dependencies!
+So, you can create as many containers as you want to hold your dependencies.

 3\.
-On the `Init()` method, place any codes to start your game.
+On the `Init()` method, place any code to start your game.

 **Note**: the idea of this method is to work as an entry point for your game, like a `main()` method on console applications.